xiaojielei/tp/docs/DeveloperGuide.md

 * Separating display logic from data management follows the Single Responsibility Principle.
 * The component depends only on the public interface of `Summary`, making it resilient to internal changes in the data model.

+Alternatives considered:
+* **Embedding display logic:** The logic for formatting and displaying the summary could have been placed directly within the `Summary` component or the main `Duke` class.
+This was rejected because it would violate the Single Responsibility Principle, mixing data management/application logic with presentation concerns, leading to lower cohesion and making the code harder to maintain.
+* **Direct data structure access:** `SummaryDisplay` could have accessed the internal data structures of `Summary` directly.
+This was avoided to maintain loose coupling; depending only on the public API makes `SummaryDisplay` less likely to break if the internal implementation of `Summary` changes.

 ### Help Display Component

 The HelpDisplay component provides users with information about available commands and their usage.